 Pay attention to email subject lines

 Let’s agree to this, whether your recipients will open your email or not depends a lot on the subject line of your email.
-And subject lines also play a significant role in email personalization.
+It also plays a significant role in email personalization.

-As we spoke earlier, modern-day CRMs lets you address your email recipients by their name or do other personalizations.
+As we spoke earlier, modern-day CRM lets you address your email recipients by their names or do other personalizations.
 It means you can also start your email subject line by calling out their name.
 Since your audience will know you’re calling out for them, they’ll at least read the entire subject line, if not the email.

 According to the top marketing professionals, subject lines should give a descriptive indication of what’s inside within a catchy, short sentence.
 And because subject lines play such a significant role in increasing email open rate, it’s vital to put immense effort into getting it right.

 Although it’s entirely up to you to craft an attractive subject line, a marketing CRM can be a bit of help.
 One of the dilemmas you would often face in email marketing is choosing one from several possible subject lines.